 Young Riders’ Program

-Young Riders’ runs 2pm to 4.30pm on Saturday or Sunday afternoons and from 8am to 10.30am on Sunday mornings.
+Young Riders’ runs 2pm to 5pm on Sundays (and Saturdays if there is demand).
 Children spend one hour in a group riding lesson.
 In addition, they learn to handle, groom, tack up their horses and take care of them after riding.
-They also learn some of the jobs in a stable, including feeding, mucking out, cleaning tack, walking horses, doing hays and watering.
+They also learn some of the jobs on a horse property including feeding, watering, doing hays, poo picking, cleaning tack and fetching horses.

 Young Riders runs for nine weeks each school term.
 It gives children a good overall grounding in riding and horse care, as well as the opportunity to make new friends.
 We take a maximum of eight children per session, with riding lessons split into smaller groups, each with their own instructor.
 Entry is by assessment.

-The Program is full, however, we maintain a waitlist, as spaces do come up from time to time.
 We recommend that children do a single session as a trial ($150), before committing to a term.
-The Young Riders’ Program is $990 per term.
+The Young Riders’ Program is $990 per nine week term.